 Contoso chooses the following values for their deployment:

 Using this combination of values, the Azure Stack Hub Tenant Portal URL for this deployment would be:

 What if a tenant wants to create a load balancer with a public IP address for their web application and give it a DNS name label?
 It is for a teamwork application, so the tenant uses the DNS name label “Teams.”
 The resulting URL for the web application would be:

 Contoso chooses an external domain name that was a subdomain of an existing DNS domain name.
 Contoso can set up a DNS delegation for that zone down to the Azure Stack Hub DNS so that tenants can resolve these names from outside of the Azure Stack Hub instance.
 Contoso could also, for example, set up a CNAME or alias for Azure Stack Hub to point to portal.mast.contoso.com that in turn points to portal.chi.mast.contoso.com.

 In the future, depending on proximity, availability, or other business rules, when Contoso wants to add another region in Seattle, they can set load-balancing rules to route the portal.mast.contoso.com name to either:

 Organizations can set this up differently, according to their business needs.
 This example illustrates the factors to consider during your namespace planning.

-For more information about setting up private domains, see What is Azure Private DNS?.
+For more information about setting up private domains, see Use Azure DNS for private domains.